EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-compute the fraction of snow cover.
+Snow cover fraction using a binary approach.

 **Parameters**
 - None